A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

+\cor{Note that any admissible arc can have some self-crossings.
+We will see at the end of the paper in Lemma \ref{lem:tri} that the admissible arcs without any self-crossing are in bijection with the rigid objects.}

-\begin{defi} Consider one moment an arc starting at an arbitrary vertex of $P$, and ending at a thick vertex of $P$.
-This arc is called to be left tangent at $R$ if it is $\mathcal{C}^\infty$, tangent to a thick vertex, and if there exists a neighborhood of this arc such that the thick vertex of $R$ is situated at the right of the arc.
+\begin{defi} Consider one moment an arc starting at an arbitrary vertex of $P$, and ending at a thick vertex $L$ or $R$.
+This arc is called to be left tangent at $L$ if it is $\mathcal{C}^\infty$, tangent to a thick vertex, and if there exists a neighborhood of this thick vertex such that this one is situated at the right of the vertex.
 We similarly define right tangency. \end{defi}